puneet-ekline/ekline-kubernetes-website/content/en/docs/concepts/architecture/nodes.md

 Kubernetes creates a Node object internally (the representation).
 Kubernetes checks that a kubelet has registered to the API server that matches the `metadata.name` field of the Node.
-If the node is healthy (i.e. all necessary services are running), then it is eligible to run a Pod.
-Otherwise, that node is ignored for any cluster activity until it becomes healthy.
+If the node is functioning properly (i.e. all necessary services are running), then it is eligible to run a Pod.
+Otherwise, that node is ignored for any cluster activity until it becomes functional.

 {{< note >}}
-Kubernetes keeps the object for the invalid Node and continues checking to see whether it becomes healthy.
+Kubernetes keeps the object for the invalid Node and continues checking to see whether it becomes well-being.

 You, or a {{< glossary_tooltip term_id="controller" text="controller">}}, must explicitly
 delete the Node object to stop that health checking.